as-icuro/Demos/AUTOWARE.md

   cd ~/ros_ws
   ./vlp_outside_relay.py
   ```
-* The robot shoudl start moving
+* The robot should start moving

 ### Notes
 * To check if velocity commands are being produced: